After reading this document, you may wish to try the Getting Started codelab.

 Importing and Exporting Blocks

-If your application needs to save and store the user's blocks and restore them at a later visit, use this call for export to XML:
+If your application needs to save and store the user's blocks and restore them at a later visit, use this call to serialize to JSON:

-Restoring from an XML string to blocks is just as simple:
+And deserializing JSON to blocks is just as easy: